Resident Evil 2

-Resident Evil 2 (Note: Known in Japan as Biohazard 2, stylized as BIOHAZARD 2 (バイオハザード2, Baiohazādo Tsū)) is a 1998 survival horror video game developed and published by Capcom for the PlayStation.
+Resident Evil 2 (Note: Known in Japan as Biohazard 2 (バイオハザード2, Baiohazādo Tsū)) is a 1998 survival horror game developed and published by Capcom for the PlayStation.
 The player controls rookie cop Leon S. Kennedy and college student Claire Redfield, who must escape Raccoon City after its citizens are transformed into zombies by a biological weapon two months after the events of the original Resident Evil.
 The gameplay focuses on exploration, puzzles, and combat; the main difference from its predecessor are the branching paths, with each player character having unique storylines, partners and obstacles.

 Resident Evil 2 was produced by Resident Evil director Shinji Mikami, directed by Hideki Kamiya, and developed by a team of approximately 50 across 21 months.
 The initial version, commonly referred to as Resident Evil 1.5, differs drastically; it was canceled at approximately two thirds completion because Mikami decided it was inadequate.
 The final design introduced a more cinematic presentation.

 Resident Evil 2 received acclaim for its atmosphere, setting, graphics, audio, scenarios, overall gameplay, and its improvements over the original game, but with some criticism towards its controls, voice acting, and certain gameplay elements.
 It is widely listed among the best video games ever made.
 It is the best-selling Resident Evil game for a single platform at more than 6 million copies sold across all platforms.
 It was ported to Windows, Nintendo 64, Dreamcast, and GameCube, and a modified 2.5D version was released for the Game.com handheld.
 The story of Resident Evil 2 was retold and built upon in several later games, and has been adapted into a variety of licensed works.
 It was followed by Resident Evil 3: Nemesis in 1999.
 A remake was released for PlayStation 4, Windows, and Xbox One in 2019.